CamelotEstate/camelot-estate/content/pages/index.md

       access controlled security estate.
   - elementId: ''
     colors: colors-a
-    text: "Camelot Estate is your opportunity to own a home.
-Located in the northern suburb of Kraaifontein, in Cape Town, the estate has 108 homes, with several\_design options, all within a 24 hour access controlled security estate.\n"
+    text: "Camelot Estate is your opportunity to own a home. \n\nLocated in the northern suburb of Kraaifontein, in Cape Town, the estate has 108 homes, with several\_design options, all within a 24 hour access controlled security estate.\n"
     actions:
       - type: Button
         label: Get Started